 Cllr Collier became a councillor as she has always had a great love and admiration for Frome.
 She had been impressed by recent council activity during the last ten years, mainly driven by a group of independent councillors who have focused solely on what’s best for the town and wanted to be a part of that so, stood for election in May 2018.

-During COVID-19, as well as being involved in neighbourhood groups, encouraging people to check on their neighbours, offered support and create shared street activity, Cllr Collier is also mindful of the stress experienced in the business community.
+During COVID-19, as well as being involved in neighbourhood groups, encouraging people to check on their neighbours, offering support and creating shared street activity, Cllr Collier is also mindful of the stress experienced in the business community.
 Consequently, as mayor, she conducts a weekly walkabout to engage with businesses, checking on their issues and offering any support that she can.

 Cllr Andrew Cooper first became involved in Northwich Town Council, Chesire after winning a by-election in December 2013.
 At the time, Northwich was in the early stages of its regeneration and, Cllr Cooper was inspired to stand for election to try and help shape that.
 He was also particularly concerned about the rates of child poverty in the town and, although local councils have limited resources, Cllr Cooper wanted to see what the council could do that would make a difference.